Terror in Resonance

 Terror in Resonance (残響のテロル, Zankyō no Teroru), also known as Terror in Tokyo, is a Japanese anime television series produced by MAPPA.
 The anime was created and directed by Shinichirō Watanabe, with character designs by Kazuto Nakazawa and music by Yoko Kanno.
 It was broadcast for eleven episodes on Fuji TV's Noitamina programming block from July to September 2014.

 Plot

-In an alternative iteration of the present, two teenage boys who go by the names Nine and Twelve steal a prototype atomic bomb in an apparent terrorist attack.
+Two teenage boys who go by the names Nine and Twelve steal a prototype atomic bomb in an apparent terrorist attack.
 Calling themselves "Sphinx" (スピンクス, Supinkusu), they upload a video onto the Internet and threaten to destroy Tokyo unless a cryptic riddle can be solved.
 They are two of the survivors of a secret experiment by the Rising Peace Academy to develop orphaned children with savant syndrome into human weapons.
 They befriend Lisa, a lonely high school girl, who becomes caught up in their plans to expose the nefarious activities of the organization.